 Can Dogs Eat White Chocolate?

 White chocolate is not as harmful as milk or dark chocolate.
-It contains less theobromine which is less likely for them to get chocolate poisoning if they eat small amounts.
+It contains less (basically zero) theobromine which is less likely for them to get chocolate poisoning if they eat small amounts.
 However, this doesn’t mean that dogs can eat white chocolate or that they should.
 Remember that white chocolate is still rich in fat and sugar.
-Fat increases the risk for pancreatitis, whereas sugar leads to health problems such as weight gain, diabetes, urinary tract infections, and more.
+Fat increases the risk for pancreatitis, whereas sugar can lead to health problems such as weight gain, diabetes, urinary tract infections, and more.

 Even without the large amounts of theobromine and the little risk for chocolate poisoning, white chocolate is still toxic for dogs for its high concentration in fat and sugar.